rpminspect/rpminspect/README.md

     make instreqs

-This target will install all BuildRequires, Requires, and Suggests including the ones commented out in the spec file template that are required for the test suite.
+This target will install all BuildRequires, Requires, and Suggests dependencies from the spec file template, but also the additional test suite requirements listed in the files in the osdeps/ subdirectory.

 If you are working on a distribution other than Fedora/RHEL/CentOS, then have a look at the rpminspect.spec.in template for the packages